PX4/PX4-user_guide/en/flight_controller/kakuteh7mini.md

 The [Holybro Kakute H7 mini](http://www.holybro.com/product/kakute-h7-mini/) flight controller is intended for lightweight frame builds (such as racers, etc.).

- This flight controller is full of features including integrated Bluetooth, HD camera plug, dual plug-and-play 4in1 ESC ports, 9V VTX ON/OFF Pit Switch, barometer, OSD, 6x UARTs, 128MB Flash for logging (not supported with PX4 yet), 5V BEC, and bigger soldering pad with easy layout and much more.
+ This flight controller is full of features including HD camera plug, dual plug-and-play 4in1 ESC ports, 9V VTX ON/OFF Pit Switch, barometer, OSD, 6x UARTs, 128MB Flash for logging (not supported with PX4 yet), 5V BEC, and bigger soldering pad with easy layout and much more.

 The Kakute H7 mini builds upon the best features of its predecessor, the [Kakute F7](../flight_controller/kakutef7.md), and the [Kakute H7](../flight_controller/kakuteh7.md).